 So do Canadians really wish to trash thousands of those well-paid jobs here in Canada for the mindless pleasure of insulting the US President?

 Apparently, yes.
 Which brings me back to Malcolm Muggeridge's prediction: "When everyone has a university degree, no one will know anything at all."

-That seems to be about where Canada is right now.
+That seems to be almost where Canada is right now.
 No wonder we elected the worst Prime Minister since Pierre Elliot Trudeau.

 CanSpeccy: IQism, Racism and the Decay of the Great American University

 Howard Kunstler: American Schooling's "Epic Failure" Under Federal "Policy Experts"

 Foreign Min. deletes anti-Trump protest info after Rebel report: